nwhoffman/fastapi-vaccine-predict/README.md

 ## Can symptoms predict the vaccine?

-Using data from the VAERS website, we created a classifier model to predict the vaccine that was administered, based on
+Using data from the VAERS website, we created a classifier model to predict the vaccine that was administered, based on age, sex, symptom timing, and symptoms.

 ### Data